How to Make a Yummy Sourdough Sandwich Loaf without Yeast

 7. Finally, bake on 350° for 42 minutes or until golden brown.
 Preheating the oven is fine.

 8. Use a good bread slicing knife to cut.
-Enjoy with your homemade butter and strawberry jam or dandelion jelly or apple jam!
+Enjoy your no yeast sourdough sandwich loaf sliced with homemade butter and strawberry jam or dandelion jelly, apple jam, or apple butter

 Because I like the slower fermentation process that gives a much tangier, sour flavor to this no yeast sourdough sandwich loaf, I start this whole process right after lunch time.
 This way it is ready for its final rest in its pan overnight while I am asleep.
 Then the next morning I will bake it.